Research at the Bauch lab

 From 2019 to 2023, I worked at the Princess Margaret Cancer Research Centre on a research project in the Pugh Lab.
 The project utilizes a novel TCR sequencing method known as CapTCR for non-invasive immune monitoring of solid-tumour patients given adoptive T-cell therapy.

-This project has developed my ability to run bioinformatics pipelines on large multi-omics datasets as well as perform visualization and statistical analysis in R, Python, and Excel.
+This project developed my ability to run bioinformatics pipelines on large multi-omics datasets as well as perform visualization and statistical analysis in R, Python, and Excel.
 In addition, this project has developed my ability to write manuscripts, perform literature reviews, and work with other researchers in a lab environment.
-The figure to the right is an example of clone tracking, one of the main visualization techniques in the project.

 Immune 2.0